kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>2010</span> The Manila Hostage Crisis inside a tourist bus comes to a successful end when members of an elite SWAT team shoot the hostage-taker and all hostages that are not already dead.

-- <span class=year>2012</span> Philippines lodges protest to China after it discovers several Chinese Coast Guard ships dragging Scarborough Shoal from its usual location near Zambales to a site just 10km from Hainan Island.
+- <span class=year>2012</span> Philippines lodges strong protest to China after it discovers several Chinese Coast Guard ships dragging Scarborough Shoal from its usual location near Zambales to a site just 10km from Hainan Island.

 - <span class=year>2013</span> The Department of Education introduces the K-12 Program through which basic education that can be taught in 10 years is stretched to 12 to enable Filipino schoolchildren to have more time each day for social media.